dajat/ws-updates/README.md

 <img src="https://imgur.com/wOoiVT4.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, you can explore the different options and features in the "Update Services" In this demo, we can take a look at "Options" - go to products and classifications to add additional operating systems and apps that you may have missed, in case things change.
+Next, you can explore the different options and features in the "Update Services" In this demo, we can take a look at "Options" by navigating 'Products and Classifications' to add additional operating systems and apps that you may have missed, in case of any changes.
 </p>
 <br />